the-best-flash/CSharpMiner/README.md

 The final goal of this project was to create a mining program written in an Object Oriented language that was easy to modify and compile.
 Part of this goal is to attempt to make the program without using any libraries outside of the libraries provided as part of the .NET and Mono runtime.

 Also, I like programming things in my spare time and I had some mining ASICs.
 As a result it made sense to write a ASIC mining interface.

+Donation
+===
+If you wish to donate you can donate to the following addresses:

+    1DguxkZenDbFY2xMSrYuJBiuYteH6vQTCu (BTC)
+    LX68osgfBkDk3r3tS7hYi8u2cVU2omZc2f (LTC)
+    DAF4pCnyiMVrkAGkmnxk4fzKS2mNjsDpD4 (DOGE)